sebastianspicker/cs2-server-ops/README.md

 cs2-server-ops tracks the practical state of the current maintenance pass.

 ## Status
 Working state: bootstrap.
-Activity resumed after a longer gap.

 ## Development
 - Kept the docker verification command reproducible.

 ## Usage
-- Rewrote the docker explanation around the maintained behavior.
+- Rewrote the bootstrap explanation around the maintained behavior.

+## Roadmap
+Use the next review to check behavior before adding surface area.